RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/add-instance.md

 aliases:
 ---

-Adds a peer replica to an Active-Active database.
+Adds a peer replica to an existing Active-Active database in order to host the database on another cluster.
+This creates a read-write copy of the database on the specified cluster.

 ```sh
 crdb-cli crdb add-instance --crdb-guid <guid>